-A database is any group of information organised for quick search and retrieval through a computer.
-Databases are intended to provide the means for the modification, deletion, storage and retrieval of data in connection with different operations.
+A database is any collection of information that has been systematised for quick searching and retrieval via the use of a computer.
+Databases are intended to provide the means for the modification, deletion, storage, and retrieval of data in connection with different operations.
 A database management system (DBMS) utilises queries to pull out information from the database.

 Database records and files must be systematised to permit data retrieval.
-Queries are the primary method users utilise to retrieve information.
-A powerful DBMS can define new relationships from the basic ones provided by the tables and utilise them to generate queries.
-A user enters a string of characters, then the computer goes over the database and outputs the different locations in which the search characters appear.
-A user can make a search of all records where a person’s first name is “John”.
+Queries are the primary method users make use of to retrieve information.
+A powerful DBMS can define new relationships from the basic ones provided by the tables, and utilise them in order to generate queries.
+For example, a user enters a string of characters, after which the computer goes over the database and outputs the different locations in which the search characters appear.
+A user can make a search of all records where a person’s first name is “John.”

-Users of a big database must be able to manipulate the information within it easily and anytime.
+Users of a big database must be able to manipulate the information within it easily and at any time they need to.
 Large organisations are likely to develop many independent files with related and overlapping data.
 Their data-processing tasks link data from several files.
-Different types of DBMS have been created to support these requirements.
+Different types of DBMS have been created to support these varying requirements.

-The data in many databases contain natural-language texts of documents; numerical databases contain information on finances, scientific results, statistics and technical data.
-Small databases can be managed on personal computers and can be utilised by users at home.
-Databases have become more and more vital in business life.
-They are now commonly intended to be integrated with other office applications like spreadsheet and financial programs.
+The data in many databases contains natural-language texts of documents.
+Numerical databases contain information on finances, scientific results, statistics, and technical data, while small databases can be managed on personal computers and can be utilised by users in their home.
+Databases have as of late become more and more important in business life.
+They are now commonly intended to be integrated with other office applications, like spreadsheet and financial programs.

 Types of Database

-- This database can be accessed by users from different locations at the central database.
-The central database saves data and programs to central computing facility for processing.
+- This database can be accessed by users from different locations.
+The central database saves data and programs and sends them to a central computing facility for processing.

-- This is a basic form of data that contain information regarding the operations of an enterprise.
-These databases are organised for marketing, production and others.
+- This is a basic form of database that contains information regarding the operations of an enterprise.
+These databases are organised for marketing, production, and other business-related purposes.

-- This is a database shared among users and intended for use by the end users, for example, managers of different departments.
-This database presents the summary of the information.
+- This is a database shared among users, and intended for use by end users, like managers of different departments.
+This database presents a summary of the information involved for ease of use.

-- The personal databases are maintained on personal computers.
-They contain information meant for use of a limited number of users.
+- Personal databases are maintained on personal computers.
+They contain information meant for use by a limited number of users.

-- These databases have inputs from common databases.
-The data remains shared at different sites in the organisation.
+- These databases make use of inputs from common databases.
+The data involved is shared out between different sites in the organisation in question.
 As the sites are connected to each other, the entire collection of data makes up the database of the organisation.

 Nowadays, data warehouses exist where separate databases are combined electronically.
-These data warehouses are analysed using data mining software.
-These are widely used in business and government agencies.
+These data warehouses are analysed using data mining software, and are widely used in business and government agencies.